CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 mermaid: true
 ---

 > In this article, we are going to explore the implementation of identity providers' OAuth2 flow in a cloud-native Spring development.
+Although there are numerous competent solutions to requirements of cloud-native development nowadays, Spring remains a vital framework even in this landscape.
 >
 > In a cloud-native development environment, there’s a lot to consider from secure resource/configs management to precise integration of various services.
-Tools with a strong cloud affinity like Jib and GitHub Actions simplifiy the development process much smoother, helping you easily manage containerization and automate deployments.
-Keycloak also stands out with its great portability and compatibility, ensuring fluent integration of authentication services into applications regardless of the infrastructure used.
+Keycloak stands out with its great portability and compatibility, ensuring fluent integration of authentication services into applications regardless of the infrastructure used.
+Tools with a strong cloud affinity like Jib and GitHub Actions also simplifiy the development process much smoother, helping you easily manage containerization and automate deployments.
 >
-> Although there are numerous competent solutions to requirements of cloud-native development nowadays, Spring remains a vital framework even in this landscape.
->
 > This project involves a **React UI**, a **Spring-based Backend for Frontend (BFF)**, and **Keycloak** as an identity broker integrated with **GitHub** as the identity provider (IdP).
-The goal is to log in via GitHub through Keycloak and display simple text data from a **remote service** on the React UI.
-The focus is on implementing OAuth2 authentication using Keycloak and understanding identity brokering.
+The goal is to social-log in via GitHub through Keycloak and display simple text data from a **remote service** on the React UI.
+The focus is on implementing OAuth2 authentication using Keycloak as identity broker.
 >
 > By walking through the details, we will explore Spring's ready-to-use integrations and address some security and networking challenges encountered on the journey of deploying the application in a local Kubernetes context.
 So let's get started!